osushinekotan/KaggleOps/.github/README.md

    - `model_sources` : The source code of the model. (required)

-4. create a pull request
+4. create a pull request or `mise run push-sub`